renatabiniek/writing-room/README.md

 ### Making a local clone

 You can clone your repository to create a local copy on your computer.
-Any changes made to the local copy will not affect the orignal project.
+Any changes made to the local copy will not affect the original project.
 To clone the **Writing Room** project, follow the steps below:

 1. Log in to your [GitHub](https://github.com/) account and locate the [Writing Room repository](https://github.com/renatabiniek/writing-room)
 2. In the repository, click on **Code** button located above all the project files